Shaving cream is not technically an art product, but it has to be the most requested material in our well-stocked studio.

 Here she’s using the shaving cream for painting and sensory play.

 I can barely stand it myself—the smells (even unscented), the texture, the darn can.

 But she gets so much joy out of using the shaving cream every single time that I relent and buy it again and again.
 Not that I make a big deal out of it.
 And frankly, if a kid wanted to make art out of Wonder Bread and toothpicks, I’d buy them.

 This time when Maia asked to do some shaving cream painting, I set out powdered tempera paint as well.

-I showed her how to dip her brush in the shaving cream, then in the paint (so it sticks), then back to the shaving cream to tint it.
+I showed her how to dip her brush in the shaving foam, then in the paint (so it sticks), then back to the foam to tint it.

 Of course she had to do it with her hands, too.
 To her, there is no other way to paint with shaving cream.
 It’s all about the direct contact and sensory experience.